mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 It’s a fact of the trail that many people decide to end their thru-hike within the first month.
 If that is the case for you, at least you will have experienced hiking through Washington, one of the most incredible portions of the trail.
 And the beauty begins right away - the first 30 miles from Harts Pass to the Northern Terminus consistently ranks as one of the most favourite trail sections.

 ## A cool Desert
 Going NOBO through the desert in April / May is a gruelling experience.
-You have to be prepared for 100+ degree days
+You have to be prepared for 100+ degree days and often little shade.

+SOBOs will hike through the desert in October and November, when daytime temperatures are likely to stay in the 70s, with lows in the 30s and 40s at night.

 ## Snow-free Sierras
 Once you reach the Sierra Nevada in September, almost all of the settled snow will have melted.
 There won’t be any bugs.
 Passes should be easy.
 You’ll be in great physical shape and ready to knock out 25+ mile days.

 # Urgency and its effects on Trail Culture

-Urgency is huge component of a SOBO thru-hike.
+Urgency is a huge component of a SOBO thru-hike.
 You _must_ be through the Sierras before the winter snow sets in for the winter.

-A standard SOBO attempt will begin around the July 1 mark.
+A standard SOBO attempt might begin around July 1.
 The received wisdom tells us that the Sierra snows will arrive somewhere near October 15th.
 None of this is set in stone!
-But using this as a rough guide, a hiker will have approximately 100 days to go 1,800 miles.
+But using this as a rough guide, a hiker will have approximately 100 days to go 1,800 miles to Forester Pass, after which they descend out of the Sierras into the desert.

 This goal is paramount and in the forefront of a SOBO hiker's mind.
 I rarely met people who didn't have at least some background anxiety about making it in time.